miccaelaa/Analyze-Data-with-Python/README.md

 Now that the election has occurred, your group wants to compare the survey responses to the actual results.

 Was your survey a good indicator?
 Let’s find out!

+## Data Manipulation with Pandas

+#### 04.Petal Power Inventory

+You’re the lead data analyst for a chain of gardening stores called Petal Power.
+Help them analyze their inventory!